Laci1953/RC2014-CPM/te/readme.txt

 But, for the memory allocator, we have also another important constraint: the shadow code must be stored in top of the physical 64KB RAM, in order to offer as much possible RAM available to be allocated (storing at the bottom of the physical 64KB RAM is out of question, we have there the 100H BIOS buffers area).
 There is only one possible solution: storing a small shadow code on top of CP/M's BIOS.
 My shadow code is less than 40H.

-Now, studying the "classic" RC2014 CP/M that is currently used with 64/128MB CF's, I discovered that the BIOS "eats" practically all the space to FFFF !
+Studying the "classic" RC2014 CP/M that is currently used with 64/128MB CF's, I discovered that the BIOS "eats" practically all the space to FFFF !
 There was no room for my shadow code!

 I solved this issue by building a smaller CP/M, for both 64MB & 128MB CF's.
 You may find this CP/M in the PutSys folder.

 The algorithm used to allocate memory is the following: if the usual call to malloc fails, the new allocator accesses the upper 64KB RAM bank and allocates there the buffer.